Agriculture

 These are the wells that already exist and are used as recharge structures after proper cleaning and desilting.
 The water is guided to the structure using pipes from the desilting chamber.
 This structure helps farmers easily gain access to water when required.
 However, periodic chlorination is required to control bacteriological contaminations.

-Limited storage: The storage facility is usually limited, which restricts the amount of water collected.
+Limited Storage: The storage facility is usually limited, which restricts the amount of water collected.

-Frequent maintenance: The storage units, tanks, or reservoirs are susceptible to algae growth, insects, and lizards, which means regular maintenance is necessary.
+Frequent Maintenance: The storage units, tanks, or reservoirs are susceptible to algae growth, insects, and lizards, which means regular maintenance is necessary.

-High initial cost: The initial cost is high and varies based on the storage size, location, and technology.
+High Initial Cost: The initial cost is high and varies based on the storage size, location, and technology.

 Infrastructure issues: Different materials are used in different rainwater harvesting systems, and thus, some roofs or walls are prone to chemical seepage, dirt, and insects.

-Future Potential of Rainwater Harvesting in India
+What are the Future Potentials of Rainwater Harvesting in India?

-• Water Shortage: With the increasing population, demand for water is only increasing.
+Water Shortage: With the increasing population, the demand for water is only increasing.
 A sustainable water source is required for agriculture; thus, rainwater harvesting becomes an easy solution.
 The water is collected and used for different purposes, reducing the dependence on municipal water supplies.

-• Cost Saving: The lack of sufficient water for everyone’s use has resulted in increasing water costs in several areas.
+Cost Saving: The lack of sufficient water for everyone's use has resulted in increasing water costs in several areas.
 Collecting rainwater allows farmers to reduce expenses associated with municipal water supply and use collected water for agriculture.

-• Water Security: Lack of access to clean water is a common issue faced by several people, and thus, rainwater harvesting provides a sustainable and more accessible answer to water security.
-It offers a dependable water source for communities, households and farming needs.
+Water Security: Lack of access to clean water is a common issue faced by several people, and thus, rainwater harvesting provides a sustainable and more accessible answer to water security.
+It offers a dependable water source for communities, households, and farming needs.

-• Climate Change: Water availability is affected due to changes in climatic conditions.
+Climate Change: Water availability is affected due to changes in climatic conditions.
 From changing rainfall patterns to droughts, rainwater harvesting allows farmers to tackle these changes through a reliable water source, thus maintaining their farms.

 1. What is rainwater harvesting?